substratusai/runbooks/docs/design.md

 ### User

+Substratus seeks to match the colab environment.

-All containers should use the `ml` user for all training, importing, notebook, etc operations.
-The `/home/ml` directory should correspond to the `WORKDIR` of all Dockerfiles.
+All containers should use the `root` user for all training, importing, and notebook operations.
+This allows for users to easily install tools with `apt-get` similar to colab.
+The `/content` directory should correspond to the `WORKDIR` of all Dockerfiles.

-Non-root users should be enforced using the `runAsNonRoot: true` field within Pod security contexts.
+NOTE: gvisor can be used to mitigate security risks (See [GKE Sandbox](https://cloud.google.com/kubernetes-engine/docs/concepts/sandbox-pods)).

 ### Storage